swannodette/swannodette.github.com/_posts/2014-12-31-the-old-way-the-new-way.md

 nil
 ```

-The old REPL model provided a inferior development experience.
+The old REPL model provided an inferior development experience.
 By
 embracing the same caching infrastructure as provided to ClojureScript
 builds we can deliver a REPL experience far more in the line with the
 one enjoyed in Clojure today.